 We are facilitating detection, diagnosis, monitoring and treatment of vision disorders through innovative research.

-We are improving eye care and education for children with Down's syndrome, working with leading space engineers to detect earliest stages of age-related macular degeneration, undertaking cutting-edge research to understand corneal transparency and development, and investigating new treatment regimes for diseases such as cataracts.
+We are improving eye care and education for children with Down's syndrome, working with leading space engineers to detect earliest stages of age-related macular degeneration, undertaking cutting-edge research to understand corneal transparency and development, and investigating the molecular basis for diseases such as cataracts.

 Our research is focussed around four themes: